Jahnic/Portfolio/JobRoleClassifier/README.md

 * Created a classifier to identify skills that differentiate data science job roles (data science, data engineering, data analytics, ML engineering).
 * Scraped over 1000 data related job descriptions from glassdoor using python and selenium.
 * Built NLP pipeline to extract features from job descriptions.
-* Optimized model performance of Logistic Regression, Random Forest Classifiers and BERT.
+* Optimized model performance of Multiple Logistic Regression, and BERT.
 * Built web application with streamlit

 ## Code and Resources Used